walidelnozahy/homey-website-cms/src/pages/about/index.ar.md

 ---
 pageKey: page_about
+templateKey: about-page
+name: about
 locale: ar
-templateKey: "about-page"
-name: about
 seo_title: homey about ar
-seo_desc: homey about arrr
+seo_desc: homey about arrr err
 headerImage: /img/about-char2.png
 title: About Us
 firstHeading: our history